Global search

 This website contains important information about the Brambles Class Action proceeding which is currently before the Federal Court of Australia (VID972/2018).

-A trial in the Brambles Class Action is set to take place between 8 August 2022 and 9 September 2022.
+A trial in the Brambles Class Action took place between 8 August 2022 and 9 September 2022, and the parties delivered closing submissions before the Court on 26 and 27 October 2022.
+The trial has now concluded, and the Applicants await the Court’s decision.

 If you wish to register for the Brambles Class Action you can do so at: https://portal.omnibridgeway.com/cases/register/brambles-shareholder-class-action